-From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB"), or other standard setting bodies that the Company adopts as of the specified effective date.
+From time to time, new accounting pronouncements are issued by the FASB, or other standard setting bodies, that the Company adopts as of the specified effective date.

-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
-This new standard will supercede nearly all existing revenue recognition guidance in U.S. GAAP.
-The core principle of the ASU is that an entity should recognize revenue for the transfer of goods or services equal to the amount it expects to receive for those goods and services.
-The standard defines a five step process to achieve this core principle and, in doing so, it is possible more judgment and estimates may be required within the revenue recognition process than are required under existing U.S. GAAP, including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-The standard allows entities to apply either of two adoption methods: (a) retrospective application to each prior reporting period presented with the option to elect certain practical expedients as defined within ASU 2014-09; or (b) retrospective application with the cumulative effect of initially applying the standard recognized at the date of initial application and providing certain additional disclosures as defined per ASU 2014-09.
-In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers: Topic 606" ("ASU 2015-14"), which defers the effective date for ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-The Company is evaluating the impact of adopting this new standard on its financial statements and the method of adoption.
+In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09,"Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
+In subsequent ASU's, the FASB issued ASU 2015-14 "Revenue from Contracts with Customers: Topic 606", ASU 2016-08 "Principal versus Agent Considerations (Reporting Revenue Gross Versus Net), ASU 2016-10 "Identifying Performance Obligations and Licensing", ASU 2016-12 "Revenue from Contracts with Customers - Narrow Scope Improvements and Practical Expedients", and ASU 2016-20 "Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers" (collectively "Topic 606") to amend and clarify ASU 2014-09.
+This new set of standards will supersede nearly all existing revenue recognition guidance in GAAP.
+The core principle of Topic 606 is that an entity should recognize revenue for the transfer of goods or services equal to the amount it expects to receive for those goods and services.
+The standard defines a five step process to achieve this core principle and, in doing so, it is possible more judgment and estimates may be required within the revenue recognition process than are required under existing GAAP, including identifying performance obligations.
+The standard allows entities to apply either of two adoption methods: (a) retrospective application to each sport reporting period presented with the option to elect certain practical expedients as defined within Topic 606 ("Retrospective Transition;" or (b) retrospective application with the cumulative effect of initially applying the standard recognize defined per Topic 606.
+The effective date for Topic 606 is for annual reporting periods beginning after December 15, 2017, including interim reporting period.